Unlock the secrets to stunning photos! Get the Free Photography Composition Cheat Sheet →

 • Simplify – Focus on your client; only have 2-3 other elements going on in the background.

-17. Keep the Background Simple
+17. Keep the background simple

+Another essential part of headshot photography is background management.
 To wow your client at first glance, the picture and backgrounds should be kept simple.

+And simple does not necessarily mean boring.
 Make sure to set up lighting to help create separation between the subject and the background.

 This way, even if the background happens to be a cityscape, it doesn’t overpower the subject.
+If you use natural light, ask them to move away from the background to create distance.

+You can then use a wide aperture to blur the background.
 A nicely blurred background can quickly turn from busy to subtle and muted:

+Tethered shooting gives you the option to screen through images faster.
 Another neat feature it provides is instant image storage on your hard drive.

 Minor details and small problems can become more apparent while shooting tethered in a studio:

+At the same time, showing pictures to your client becomes even easier.
+Shooting tethered allows them to understand minor tweaks regarding poses or angles.
 It may seem inconvenient for those who conduct a session outside of the studio, but it’s worth considering, given its many benefits.

-19. Attention to Detail
+19. Attention to detail

 Because of how little is shown in a headshot, attention to detail is the difference between a good photograph and a terrible one.
+Eyes must always be in focus.
+These ‘windows to a person’s soul’ can give more meaning to your headshot photographs.

 Although it’s difficult to tell someone to make their eyes playful or softer, try to ensure they don’t look zoned out.
+Do not underestimate the power of fixing the seemingly unimportant details.

 For example: